gorel/discord_dicebot/README.md

 $ python -m dicebot.app.ipython
 ```

-By default, you'll have access to `prep` which is a function that can be used like `await` but in a synchronous context (behind the scenes,
-it's getting the `asyncio` event loop and `loop.run_until_complete`)
+By default, you'll have access to `prep` which is a function that allows calling `async` functions in a synchronous context (behind the scenes, it's getting the `asyncio` event loop and calls `loop.run_until_complete`)

 ```
 [1] prep(Client.fetch_guild(MY_GUILD_ID))